 In order to reduce the overall water consumption of the Illawarra Flame, a specially constructed reed bed and slow sand filter treats greywater from the home.
-This, along with rainwater collected from the roof, will be used for irrigation and clothes washing when the home is returned to Australia.
+This, along with rainwater collected from the roof, can be used for irrigation and clothes washing.

 Team UOW’s aquaponics system grows a variety of vegetables and edible fish species with minimal input.
 The fish in the tank produce nitrogenous waste, which is periodically pumped into the crushed terracotta garden bed.
 The plants in the bed remove the nutrients, leaving high quality water which returns to the fish tank.
 This produces a large quantity of food relative to the system footprint, while using far less water than traditional garden beds.

-Our time lapses use multiple cameras so you can see first hand all the hard work and precision that has gone into the Team UOW Illawarra Flame House!
+Our time lapses use multiple cameras so you can see first hand all the hard work and precision that went into the Team UOW Illawarra Flame House!

 Check out the original construction and rebuild of the Illawarra Flame House below.